BadPingHere/dernal/README.md

 #### Discord bot

-If you use our hosted bot, you can add it to your server via this [link](https://discord.com/oauth2/authorize?client_id=1270960638382051368), but it will not have the full capabilities due to api ratelimits.
+If you use our hosted bot, you can add it to your server via this [link](https://discord.com/oauth2/authorize?client_id=1270960638382051368), but it will not have the full capabilities due to api ratelimits, notably losing access to Detector.
 If you want to use the full capabilities, you should self host the bot.

 To clone and run this discord bot, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/) and [Pip](https://nodejs.org/en/download/) installed on your computer.
 From your command line: